CremaFR/typescript-truffle/Readme.md

 You might need to run this in case `npm install` fails

-`npm install --global --production windows-build-tool`
+`npm install --global --production windows-build-tools`